Life In Leeds

 The Warehouse club is stuff of legend in Leeds.
 It’s been going for over 30 years, and has hosted artists such as Oasis, The Stone Roses and Frankie Goes to Hollywood.
 Pretty cool, right?
 It’s now known for its weird and wonderful retro-themed events, which often run until 6am.

-Run by the same company, Mint Club and Mint Warehouse give the house and techno music lovers a place to flock to, every night of the week.
-Well known in Yorkshire, these venues attract plenty of big name DJs and famous acts.
-Recent examples include: Happy Mondays, MK and Red Light.
+Mint Warehouse gives the house and techno music lovers a place to flock to, every night of the week.
+Well known in Yorkshire, it attracts plenty of big name DJs and famous acts.

 Located at the bottom of Leeds’ famous nightlife street, Call Lane, this 1920s themed cocktail bar and nightclub is incredibly popular with fans of R&B. Open on a Thursday, Friday and Saturday night, this Backroom is perfect for if you fancy dressing in your finest outfit and dancing the night away to artists such as Chris Brown, Usher and Beyoncé.